zakilur/helm-charts/docs/Deploy with Minikube.md

 make fresh
 ```

-You can interactively fill out your credentials with the `credentials` make target.
+You can interactively fillout your credentials with the `credentials` target.
+This will fillout your docker registry credentials and ask you if you want to setup S3 backing for gm-data.
+If you chose to have S3 backing you will need to enter a valid access key and secret key.

 ```sh
 make credentials
 ```

-After you have filled out your credentials using the above target you can get Minikube up and running in one target using:
+After you have filled out your credentials, you can get Minikube up with Grey Matter deployed using:

 ```sh
 make minikube